ByteBigBoss/cpp-mstr/README.md

 ```
  **Step 2: Compile and Run:**

-1. Open  `helloworld.cpp`  so that it is the active file.
+1. Open  `main.cpp`  so that it is the active file.

 2. Press the play button in the top right corner of the editor.